-Switzerland is famous for its snow-capped mountains, clear lakes, legendary chocolate and punctual trains.
-It lures expats with exciting employment packages and a high standard of living.
-But, as with every destination, there are ups and downs that come with expat life in Switzerland.
+Switzerland is famous for its snow-capped mountains, clear lakes, legendary chocolate, and punctual trains.
+It draws in expats with strong employment prospects and a high standard of living.
+But, like any destination, life in Switzerland comes with both advantages and challenges.

 Below are some pros and cons of living in Switzerland.